Pminh21/HTB_writeup/Vaccine/README.md

 - Chạy không ra => dùng hashcat
 - hashcat -m 0 -a 0 vaccine2.txt /usr/share/wordlists/rockyou.txt
 - trong đó -m là hash mode 0 là md5, -a attack mode  0 | Straight
--
+- Task 5: What is the password for the admin user on the website?: qwerty789
-- Task 5: What is the password for the admin user on the website?:
+- Task 6: What option can be passed to sqlmap to try to get command execution via the sql injection?: --os-shell